Cosmic Shear as a Probe of Galaxy Formation Physics: Mock Data and Baryonic Models

 \subsection{Treatment of systematic errors}

 We have attempted to include a selection of possible systematic errors that will likely be relevant for cosmic shear measurements on the scales we are interested in.
 Our implementation is as follows: \begin{enumerate} \item {\bf Shear calibration errors}: Following the treatment of the DES Science Verification Data in~\citet{2015arXiv150705552T}, we assign a single free multiplicative parameter $m_i$ to each redshift bin, so that $C_\ell^{ij} \to (1+m_i)(1+m_j) C_\ell^{ij}$, and marginalize over each of these parameters, using a Gaussian prior of width 0.05 centered at zero.
 This choice is extensively discussed and motivated in~\citet{2015arXiv150705603J} in the context of DES SV, but the general features of that discussion are likely to apply to shear calibration issues in other surveys as well. \item {\bf Photometric redshift uncertainties}: For each redshift bin, we allow for a uniform translation $\delta z_i$ of the entire source distribution within that bin, such that $n_i(z) \to n_i(z-\delta z_i)$.
-We marginalize over each $\delta z_i$ with a prior of 0.05, which was found to reflect the uncertainty in the redshift distributions from DES SV~\citep{2015arXiv150705909B}; while this value is much larger than the uncertainty goal for photo-$z$'s from future (e.g.\ Stage III) observations, to be conservative, we use it for all surveys we consider. \item {\bf Intrinsic alignments}: We assume the non-linear tidal alignment model of~\citet{2007NJPh....9..444B}, with free overall amplitude $A_{\rm IA}$, assigned a wide prior of $\sigma(A_{\rm IA})=5$ and marginalized over in our analysis.
-We discuss this choice further in Sec.~\ref{sec:sys-priors}. \item {\bf Uncertainty in power spectrum modeling}: We treat this uncertainty by allowing for two constant fractional shifts in the value of the ``DM+neutrinos" power spectrum, above and below some transition wavenumber $k_{\rm tr}$, with exponentials smoothly connecting the two regimes:
+We marginalize over each $\delta z_i$ with a prior of 0.05, which was found to reflect the uncertainty in the redshift distributions from DES SV~\citep{2015arXiv150705909B}; while this value is much larger than the uncertainty goal for photo-$z$'s from future (e.g.\ Stage III) observations, to be conservative, we use it for all surveys we consider. \item {\bf Intrinsic alignments}: We assume the non-linear tidal alignment model of~\citet{2007NJPh....9..444B}, with a single free overall amplitude $A_{\rm IA}$, assigned a wide prior of $\sigma(A_{\rm IA})=5$ and marginalized over in our analysis.
+While the choice of intrinsic alignment model could contribute as an additional source of uncertainty,~\citet{maccrann-inprep} find that the use of a more general model does little to degrade the constraints on baryonic physics (in that work parametrized through the halo model of~\citealt{2015MNRAS.454.1958M}), and we anticipate that this conclusion will also apply to the method we employ here. \item {\bf Uncertainty in power spectrum modeling}: We treat this uncertainty by allowing for two constant fractional shifts in the value of the ``DM+neutrinos" power spectrum, above and below some transition wavenumber $k_{\rm tr}$, with exponentials smoothly connecting the two regimes: